 Chords can seem daunting and they can be tricky at first.
 Once you've got them under your fingers, they're lots of fun to play.
 The good news is that for most popular styles of music, there are only a few that you need to learn.
 In the early levels of Yousician, we teach you the most common chords.
 We introduce them one by one, so you can learn them at your own pace.

 Of course, as you get better, you want to learn more chords and play more challenging shapes.
-The syllabus introduces them in a logical step-by-step way, so you can build the required skills as you go.
+The learning path introduces them in a logical step-by-step way, so you can build the required skills as you go.
 After a while, you start to understand how the different chord shapes work on the fretboard, and even how to build them yourself.

 When learning chords, it's great to use all of your senses.
 Visualize a chord as a shape on the fretboard, feel what it's like to hold it, and listen carefully to the sound.
 Look, touch, listen.
 Here's an example: